javascript-tutorial/en.javascript.info/1-js/2-first-steps/9-comparison/article.md

 <li>`o` is greater than `e`.
 Stop here.
 The first string is greater.</li>
 </ol>

-[smart header="Lexicographical ordering"]
-The strings are compared in the so-called "lexicographical" or "dictionary" order.

-It implies that the greater string is the one which goes further in the dictionary.
-So, for example, `Z` goes after `A` in a dictionary.
-And `Glow` goes after `Glee`.

-But the actual situation is a little bit more complex with that, because of internal encoding details.
-We'll get back in the chapter [](/strings) where we study strings specifically.
+[smart header="Not a real dictionary"]
+The strings "dictionary" comparison algorithm given above is roughly equivalent to the one used in book dictionaries or phone books.
+But it's not exactly the same.

+For instance, the case matters.
+A capital letter `"A"` is not equal to the lowercase `"a"`.
+Which one is greater?
+It is defined by a character's index in the internal encoding (Unicode) table.
+We'll get back to specific details and consequences in the chapter [](/strings).
 [/smart]

 ## Comparison of different types

 When compared values are of different types, they get autoconverted to numbers.

-Strings are converted the same way as unary plus does.
-We discussed that in the chapter [](/operators).

 For example: